 This paper proposes to use a conditional generative adversarial network (cGAN), composed of long short-term memory (LSTM) for generating realistic and expressive lip movements.
 The approach is called conditional sequential generative adversarial networks (CSG).
-The model learns the distribution of the orofacial movements conditioned on speech features.
+The model learns the distribution of the orofacial movements conditioned on speech features (lips are represented in terms of the X, Y and Z positions of motion capture markers around the mouth - see Fig. 1).
 The training of the models consists of an adversarial objective that combines a generator and a discriminator, such that it generates more convincing lip movements.
 A key feature of the adversarial training is to teach the model to capture the temporal relationship between acoustic features and lip motion.
 This objective is achieved by creating fake sequences with mismatched speech and lip motion trajectories that the discriminator has to recognize.
 The resulting lip motion sequences capture the temporal coupling between speech and lip movements, creating realistic sequences, which convey the underlying lexical content.
 We compare the CSG model with three baselines proposed in previous studies [3, 13, 14], which use conventional non-adversarial methods.
-The experimental evaluations with objective and subjective metrics demonstrate that the proposed CSG model achieves better performance than these methods
+The experimental evaluations with objective and subjective metrics demonstrate that the proposed CSG model achieves better performance than these methods.

-N. Sadoughi and C. Busso are with the Erik Jonsson School of Engineering & Computer Science, The University of Texas at Dallas, Richardson TX
+N. Sadoughi and C. Busso are with the Erik Jonsson School of Engineering & Computer Science, The University of Texas at Dallas, Richardson TX 75080.